This post may contain affiliate links. Read the full disclosure

 Unexpected also is the vast difference from city to city within Poland itself, with each region offering something new and unique, making it essential to go beyond just the capital.

-A visit to the magnificently restored Royal Castle is yet another opportunity to see Polish resilience at its best.
+A visit to the magnificently restored Royal Castle is yet another opportunity to see Polish resilience at its best, and one of the many reasons why you should visit Poland.

 Yet on the opposite end of the scale, Warsaw offers impressive modern structures and attractions just a short distance from its historical centre.
 One such attraction is the Science Centre, which is sure to delight younger travellers (and older ones) with the interactive displays.